-Hope has entered into a loan agreement with a financial institution which provides for borrowings up to \$12,000,000 as of December 31, 2017 and 2016 under a line of credit arrangement.
+Hope has entered into a loan agreement with a financial institution which provides for borrowings up to \$12,000,000 as of December 31, 2018 and 2017 under a line of credit arrangement.
 Advances under the lines of credit are repayable within thirty days from the date of each advance.
-As of December 31, 2017 and 2016, Hope had borrowings outstanding of \$11,000,000 and \$0, respectively, secured by qualifying investments held for sale with an estimated fair value equal to 120% of amounts outstanding (see Note 3).
-This short term borrowing bears interest based on the federal funds rate, plus 2% (effective rate of 3.42% as of December 31, 2017).
-Pursuant to the loan agreement, the revolving line of credit expires on May 2, 2018.
+There were no outstanding borrowings as of December 31, 2018.
+As of December 31, 2017, Hope had borrowings outstanding of \$11,000,000 secured by qualifying investments held for sale with an estimated fair value equal to 120% of amounts outstanding (see Note 3).
+The interest for these outstanding borrowings was based on the federal funds rate, plus 2% (effective rate of 3.42% as of December 31, 2017).
+Pursuant to the loan agreement, the revolving line of credit expires on July 1, 2019.

 Additionally, as part of the business acquisitions described in Note 2, Hope assumed a line of credit from a financial institution with an outstanding balance of approximately \$39,000 as of December 31, 2017.
-This borrowing represents the advances on a \$250,000 line of credit which is due on demand and bears interest at 2.5% per annum.
+This borrowing represented advances on a \$250,000 line of credit which were repaid in 2018.
+The \$250,000 line of credit has no expiration date and there were no borrowings outstanding under this line as of December 31, 2018.